ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 ### There is no such thing as "mangled name" or "symbol name" in the Standard.

-Any attempt at producing normative text for such a construct is incredibly fraught with peril and danger.
+Any attempt at producing normative text for a "symbol name" construct is incredibly fraught with peril and danger.
 Vendors deserve to have implementation freedom with respect to their what their implementation produces (or not).
 Solving this problem must be done without needing to draft specification for what a "binary artefact" or similar may be and how an attribute or attribute-like construct could affect it.
 If this feature relies primarily on non-normative encouragement or notes to provide ABI protection, then it is not fit for purpose.

 Therefore, we realize that the best way to achieve this is to effectively allow for a transparent aliasing technique for functions, similar to type definitions.
-It must be in the language and it must be Standard, otherwise we can never upgrade any of our type definitions without waiting for an enormous architectural break (like 32-bit to 64-bit).
+It must be in the language and it must be Standard, otherwise we can never upgrade any of our type definitions without waiting for an enormous architectural break (like the 32-bit to 64-bit transition).

 ## Backwards-Compatibility with "Vanilla" C Standard Libraries

 One of the driving goals behind this proposal is the ability to allow "vanilla" C Standard Library Implementations to use Standards-only techniques to provide the functions for their end-user.
 Let us consider an implementation — named `vanilla`, that maybe produces a `vanilla.so` binary — that, up until today, has been shipping a `extern intmax_t imaxabs(intmax_t value);` function declaration for the last 2 decades.
 Using this feature, we can provide an _entirely backwards compatible_, binary-preserving upgraded implementation of `vanilla.so` that decides to change it's `imaxabs` function declarations.
-For example, it can use 2 translation units `inttypes_compatibility.c` and `inttypes.c` and one header, `inttypes.h`, to produce a conforming Standard Library implementation that also provides a backwards-compatible:
+For example, it can use 2 translation units `inttypes_compatibility.c` and `inttypes.c` and one header, `inttypes.h`, to produce a conforming Standard Library implementation that is also backwards-compatible with binaries that continue to link against `vanilla.so`:

 **`inttypes.c`**: